CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

     > Normal  CertIssued          12s   cert-manager  Certificate issued successfully
     > ```

     It can take between 5 and 30 minutes before the tls-secret becomes available.
-This is due to the delay involved with provisioning a TLS cert from letsencrypt.
+This is due to the delay involved with provisioning a TLS cert from Let Encrypt.

 16. Now you can create an ingress resource for the content applications.